rafayeljamalyandev/Interview-ToDo-App/README.md

-# TODO App with NestJS, Prisma, and MySQL
+# ToDo Backend Project

 This project is a simple TODO application built with **NestJS**, **Prisma**, and **MySQL**.
-It includes basic authentication and a TODO management system.
+It provides basic functionality for managing TODO items and user authentication.

-## Task for Candidates

-You are tasked with **reviewing, improving, and fixing this codebase**.
-This application intentionally contains poor practices, missing features, and bugs.
-Your goal is to refactor and enhance the project while following modern backend development best practices.

----

-## Requirements
+## Project Structure

-Your submission must include the following:

-### 1. **Code Improvements**
-- Refactor the codebase to follow clean architecture and modular design principles.
-- Ensure proper error handling (e.g., try-catch blocks, meaningful HTTP response codes).
-- Implement middleware for authentication and JWT validation.
-- Use DTOs and validation pipes for incoming requests.
-- Avoid hardcoded values (e.g., `.env` for sensitive information).
+The project is organized into the following directories:

+- `dist/`: Compiled files (generated after build).
+- `documentation/`: API documentation and related files.
+- `docker-compose.yml`: Docker configuration file to run MySQL.
+- `node_modules/`: Installed npm packages.
-- Improve database queries to handle edge cases and optimize performance.
+- `prisma/`: Prisma database schema and migration files.
-- Add meaningful comments where necessary.

-### 2. **Unit and Integration Tests**
+- `src/`: Source code of the application.
-- Write unit tests for critical services (e.g., authentication, TODO management).
+- `test/`: End-to-end tests for the application.
-- Write at least one integration test to validate the API behavior end-to-end.

-### 3. **Documentation**
-- Create documentation for the APIs using Postman and put the exported collection as json in the `documentation/api` folder.
+- `Makefile`: Utility for running various development tasks.
+- `package.json`: Project dependencies and scripts.
-- Provide instructions for setting up and running the project locally.
+- `tsconfig.json`: TypeScript configuration for the project.

-### 4. **Edge Cases**
-- Handle edge cases such as invalid user input, empty TODO lists, invalid authentication tokens, etc.

 ---